physiozoo/physiozoo.github.io/docs/sections/tutorials/electrorecord.rst

 ====================

 To work with electrophysiological signals they need to be digitized.
 For that purpose both the range and domain need to be digitized.
+Important attention should be given to the sampling frequency and quantization level in order to ensure the integrity of the data and a meaningul HRV analysis.

 Sampling frequency and quantization level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~